Flexing infinite frameworks with applications to braced Penrose tilings: Flexibility of infinite complete bipartite frameworks

-\begin{proof} By the discussion above, a countably infinite bipartite framework can be flexible only if it is an infinite Dixon I linkage.
+\begin{proof} By the discussion above, a countably infinite complete bipartite framework can be flexible only if it is congruent to an infinite Dixon I linkage.
 We note that we may assume that $x_n ,y_n \geq 0$ for all $n \in \mathbb{N}$ since this will equate to reflecting points through the $x$- and $y$-axis.
-We may also assume without loss of generality that $\inf_{n\in \mathbb{N}} x_n \geq \inf_{n\in \mathbb{N}} y_n$ by applying rotations to the framework.
+We may also assume without loss of generality that $\inf_{n\in \mathbb{N}} x_n \geq \inf_{n\in \mathbb{N}} y_n$ by reflecting the framework with respect to the line $y=x$.
 Hence our conditions to check are whether or not $\inf_{n\in \mathbb{N}} x_n$ is positive.

 First suppose that $c:=\inf_{n\in \mathbb{N}} x_n >0$.
 We show that Dixon~I construction works also for the infinite case under this assumption.
 For each $n \in \mathbb{N}$ and $t \in [0,1]$, the values $x_n(t):= \sqrt{x_n^2 - c^2(1-(1-t)^2)}$ and $y_n(t):= \sqrt{y_n^2 + c^2(1-(1-t)^2)}$ are well-defined.
 With this, we define the continuous paths $\alpha_t(a_n) := (x_n(t),0)$ and $\alpha_t(b_n) := (0,y_n(t))$ for all $n \in \mathbb{N}$.
 For any $m,n \in \mathbb{N}$, the distance between $\alpha_t(a_m)$ and $\alpha_t(b_n)$ will remain constant as $t$ varies, hence $\alpha$ is a flex of $(K_{A,B},\rho)$.
 Since the vertices of $A$ and $B$ respectively are fixed to the axis, $\alpha$ is non-trivial as required.